run-llama/multi-agents-workflow/README.md

 1. [Choreography](./app/examples/choreography.py) - the agents decide themselves to delegate a task to another agent
 1. [Orchestator](./app/examples/orchestrator.py) - a central orchestrator decides which agent should execute a task
 1. [Explicit Workflow](./app/examples/workflow.py) - a pre-defined workflow specific for the task is used to execute the tasks

-All three methods are based on [Workflows](https://docs.llamaindex.ai/en/stable/understanding/workflows/) from LlamaIndex.

 ## Getting Started